Department of Clinical Haematology

 Special interests: Leukaemia, Myeloma, Amyloidosis, myeloproliferative neoplasm, clotting disorders.

-- Dr Nalini Pati MBBS, DCH, MD, DNB, FRACP, FRCPA
+- Dr Nalini Pati MBBS, MD, DNB, FRACP, FRCPA

 Special interests: Leukaemia, Lymphoma, Myeloma, bleeding disorders, stem cell transplant, paediatric haematology